 Talking about weight and shape and dieting

-I can also offer to run discussion sessions for small groups of people - social groups, workplace groups, women's groups, around the issues of weight shape and body image and their effects on the way we relate to others both socially and at work, and the place of food and diet obsession in our lives.
-These groups can provide a safe space for people to air views and discuss issues around weight, eating and self-image which pervade our social scene - in day to day life in media communications and even within work settings and family life
+I also run discussion sessions for small groups of people - social groups, workplace groups, women's groups, around the issues of weight shape and body image and their effects on the way we relate to others both socially and at work, and the place of food and diet obsession in our lives.
+These groups can provide a safe space for people to air views and discuss issues around weight, eating and self-image which pervade our social scene - in day to day life in media communications and even within work settings and family life.
+I am happy to run these sessions on line.